Deck Wreckwood

-Among the flotsam and jetsam plucked from the Atlantic Ocean following the Titanic's demise were pieces of wood, including part of the clearly labeled wheelhouse oak door.
-William J. Parker, a carpenter aboard the rescue ship Minia, fashioned pieces of Titanic's wreckage into various items.
-He made a liquor cabinet from the wheelhouse door and other flotsam which he gave to Chief Officer James Adams.
-The wreckwood above was a shelf in that cabinet.
-It is authentic Titanic pine wood, indicating it's most likely from the deck.
-This deck wood probably come from the breaking point just before the final plunge.
+Among the flotsam and jetsam plucked from the Atlantic Ocean following the Titanic's demise were pieces of wood.
+William J. Parker, a carpenter aboard the rescue ship Minia, fashioned pieces of Titanic's fine wood into various useful items.
+He made a liquor cabinet entirely from different parts of savaged wreck wood to include the wheelhouse door and gave it to Minia Chief Officer James Adams.

 Pieces of this ultra-rare wood can be purchased at our online store